Best kombucha in the UK reviewed

 Cons

-• no information on the probiotics included
+• no information on the live cultures included or the amount of them

 • weak taste